iblindkiller/Vanguard/Terms-of-Service.md

-## Terms of Service
+# Terms of Service

+**Last Updated:** [25/08/2025]

-By using **Vanguard** (the “Bot”), you agree to the following terms:
+By using **Vanguard** (the “Bot”), you agree to the following Terms of Service:

 1. **Eligibility**
-   - Vanguard is invite-only.
-Server owners must apply and be accepted before use.
    - You must comply with Discord’s [Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines).
+   - By using Vanguard, you confirm that you are at least 13 years old (or the minimum age required to use Discord in your country).

 2. **Acceptable Use**
    - You may not use the Bot to break Discord’s ToS, applicable laws, or to harass, spam, or exploit others.
-   - You may not attempt to damage, reverse engineer, or abuse the Bot.
+   - You may not attempt to damage, abuse, or reverse-engineer the Bot.
    - Misuse may result in immediate removal of the Bot from your server.

 3. **Availability**